russtoku/uipa/README.md

 # UIPA.org - Uniform Information Practices Act portal

 > This branch is a departure from the main branch.
 It seeks to satisfy the goal
-> of upgrading UIPA.org to currently supported versions of Python and Django.
+> of upgrading UIPA.org to currently supported versions of Python and Django
+> without upgrading Froide to a newer upstream version.

 This started as a Django project forked from the [Froide Base Theme](https://github.com/okfde/froide-theme).
 This is a theme app that plugs